ktkinsey37/node-express-2/bankly/bugs.md

 - BUG #4: /patch returns the hashed password, this is a serious security problem if someone ever gets admin access **FIXED

-- BUG #5: get /users route returns more info than is requested.
+- BUG #5: get /users route returns more info than is requested. **FIXED

+- BUG #6: authUser is able to be spoofed with JWT. **FIXED